maniospas/sigmastar/README.md

-Inputs and outputs are indistinguishable: fewer inputs are zero-initialized, and even more of them are allowed (more on this later).
+Inputs and outputs are indistinguishable: fewer inputs are zero-initialized, to *0, 0.0, False, ""*, and so on.
+Also, more than the declared arguments are allowed, up to type dimensions (more on this later).
 For example, any `RRB3` definition given an `R` argument yields a value in `RB3`.
 Given an `RRB` argument, it yields a value in `BB`.
 And so on.